believemanasseh/audio-purifier-extension/README.md

 ## Technical Details

 The extension utilises the Web Audio API to capture audio from your microphone.
-It then sends the audio data to a cloud-based AI model for denoising.
+It then sends the audio data to a self-hosted or cloud-based AI model for denoising.
 The processed audio is sent back and replaces the original microphone input.

 ## License